Updated: Friday 19 July 2024

-Burn Bullock, the historic Grade II listed building in London Road, Mitcham suffered a devastating fire on Friday 19 April 2024.
+Burn Bullock, the historic Grade II listed building in London Road, Mitcham, suffered a devastating fire on Friday, 19 April 2024.

 London Fire Brigade fought for three hours to bring the fire under control.
 Police and Merton Council officers worked throughout the evening to make the area safe.

 Council officers helped secure emergency accommodation for the occupants and provided food and clothing.
-The council continues to help those who continue to need support.

 Longer-term

+We recognise the huge significance and legacy of Burn Bullock.
 Due to the building’s Grade II Listing, restoration will be extremely costly.
 All options need to be carefully examined in terms of who will lead on that work.

 Enforcement history